 Trends are calculated for the last five and ten years.
 Data are evaluated to determine whether water quality is showing improving, degrading, or indeterminate trends.

-The data used to calculate water quality trends for rivers is collected monthly, quarterly or bi-monthly.
+The data used to calculate water quality trends for rivers is collected monthly, every two months or quarterly.
+Macroinvertebrate data is collected annually or twice per year.
 Sites that are sampled monthly will have more data than sites that are sampled quarterly.
 Generally, the more data points we have available for a site, the more robust the trend analysis will be.
-LAWA displays trends for the last five and ten years for sites with monthly data, but only ten-year trends for sites with quarterly and bimonthly data.
+LAWA calculates and displays trends for the last five and ten years for sites with monthly data, but only ten-year trends are calculated for sites which are sampled less frequently.

 A bit more detail on river trend analyses

-Ideally, data should be flow adjusted before trend analysis to remove any effects of variation in stream flow.
+Ideally, data should be flow adjusted before trend analysis to remove any effects of variation in water quality measurements caused by variable stream flow.
 However, many councils do not measure river flow at their water quality sampling sites which is why all data used for trend analysis on LAWA are not flow-adjusted.
-Larned et al. (2015) showed that flow adjustment makes relatively little difference to any trends identified for most sites when data is considered at a national level.

 Where do I find more information?